Natural History

 What’s in the Kit?

-Tracking board object
+Tracking Board object

 Who Dung It? activity

-Track ID challenge activity
+Track It Out activity

 Poop book

-Field Guide To Tracking Animals In Snow book
+Field Guide to Tracking Animals in Snow book

 Recommended grade levels: K-12